 It’s worth noting, too, that you can usually buy concession tickets at these venues.
 The Arts Centre holds tixatsix, where you can secure discounted tickets from 6pm every night, and enjoy live performances, theatre and music at a bargain price.

 No car necessary

-Public transport and tour bus access to major attractions in the outer regions all start and finish within the inner city, meaning you can easily get to places like Chadstone Shopping Centre, the Great Ocean Road, Ballarat, or Phillip Island.
+Public transport and tour bus access to major attractions in the outer regions all start and finish within the inner city, meaning you can easily get to places like Chadstone Shopping Centre, towns along the Great Ocean Road, Ballarat, or Phillip Island.